dougaparry/personalsite/content/posts/A Brief Introduction to Topic Modeling Tweets.md

 Topic modeling is one of many approaches used to extract meaning from textual data.
 As a point of departure, this approach assumes that words assume different meanings based upon their use in relation to other words in a body of text.
-The meaaning of a word is contingent on the broader context in which it is used.
+The meaning of a word is contingent on the broader context in which it is used.
 Topic modeling uses a bag-of-words approach to achieve this.
-In contrast to other clustering approaches (e.g., k-means clustering), topic modeling assigns, each document a probability of beling to a topic, meaning that a document can belong to more than a single topic.
-This probaability is determine through an iterative Bayesian process (i.e., documents are initially assigned a random probability of belonging to a topic and the probabilities become increasingly accurate as more data are processed).
+In contrast to other clustering approaches (e.g., k-means clustering), topic modeling assigns each document a probability of belonging to a topic, meaning that a document can belong to more than a single topic.
+This probability is determined through an iterative Bayesian process (i.e., documents are initially assigned a random probability of belonging to a topic and the probabilities become increasingly accurate as more data are processed).